fullstackedorg/workspace/docs/Develop/Files structure/WebApp.md

 - index.css

 Those three files will be watch by default with `watch` command.
-The act just like a static would to.
+The act just like a static site would.

 **Don't try to add your `.js` and `.css` file inside the `.html`**.
 This is all taken care of in the build process.